coderefinery/git-collaborative/_episodes/05-branch-design.md

     - It is good to merge `master` to your topic branch often to stay in sync with main development line
     - Merge `master` to your branch ideally should never conflict
     - But it will sometimes, resolve conflicts early

+---

+## Develop on feature branches

+- Keeps bugs away from the main development line
+- Divide and conquer: do not create a branch for "everything"
+- The more you do on one branch the longer it will take until you can reintegrate it
+- The more granular the branches, the shorter lived
+- Talk with your colleagues to avoid conflicts

+How to test combinations of features?

+- I develop `feature-a`
+- My colleague develops `feature-b`
+- Both are not ready yet to go into the main line
+- How can we test them together?
+- Do not cross-merge feature branches
+- Reason: if `feature-a` becomes ready, it cannot be integrated to the main line because it is then diluted with `feature-b`
+- It is easy to make soup out of vegetables, it is difficult to separate a vegetable out of a soup
+- Test combinations on integration branches
+- Integration branches only integrate, we do not "work" on them
+- Same holds for testing combinations with the main line
+- The main line should ideally be an integration branch